 - Bedroom you will be shown your room.
-We will try and keep your bedroom the same one throughout your stay, however there may be circumstances when we have to ask you to move rooms but only if there is a clinical need on the ward. - Personal belongings a member of staff will also show you where you can leave your belongings. - Telephone we will show you where this is.
+We will try and keep your bedroom the same one throughout your stay, however there may be circumstances when we have to ask you to move rooms but only if there is a clinical need on the ward. - Personal belongings a member of staff will also show you where you can leave your belongings. - Toilet, bathroom, TV and telephone we will show you where these are. - Lounge/sitting room you will be shown the sitting room and when you feel well enough you will be introduced to other people on the ward. - There is access to computers for you to use during your admission.
+A member of ward staff will support you to have a password and access to the room - Tobacco products, cigarettes, lighters or matches will need to be given to staff.
+Cigarettes and tobacco products will be returned to you on discharge from the ward on request.
+Alternatively they can be given to a family member or carer to take home with them.
+Tobacco products, cigarettes lighters or matches will not be given back to you for any periods of leave from the ward.